 Establishing a strong, recognizable brand is the first step to dominating online.
 Your brand is something that can give you an edge by giving your potential customers a way to understand your business on what feels like a personal level.
 It gives them something to identify with and a way to differentiate you from your competitors.

-For more ways to dominate online, check out our video on the nine ways you can increase your online presence and effectiveness.
+For more ways to dominate online, check out our Blueprint for Online Excellence for more strategies to help you increase your online presence and effectiveness.

 Thrive Design is a customer-centric web design agency and marketing agency from Seattle.
 Contact us to find out how we can elevate your business online!
 Find us on Clutch, UpCity, LinkedIn, Facebook, Twitter, Instagram, and Pinterest.